braph-software/BRAPH-2/tutorials/developers/dev_nn_datapoint/readme.md

 <a id="Connectivity-data-point-for-regression-NNDataPointCONREG"></a>
 ### Connectivity data point for regression (`NNDataPoint_CON_REG`)  [⬆](#Table-of-Contents)

-We will start by implementing in detail `NNDataPoint_CON_REG`, which is a direct extension of `NNDataPoint`.
+You will start by implementing in detail `NNDataPoint_CON_REG`, which is a direct extension of `NNDataPoint`.
-A data point for regression with connectivity data `NNDataPoint_CON_REG` contains the input and target for neural network analysis with a subject with connectivity data (SubjectCON), where the input is the subject's connectivity data and the target is the subject's variables of interest.
+A `NNDataPoint_CON_REG` contains the input and target for neural network analysis with a subject with connectivity data (`SubjectCON`), where the input is the subject's connectivity data and the target are the subject's variables of interest.

 > **Code 1.** **NNDataPoint_CON_REG element header.**
-> 		The `header` section of the generator code for "_NNDataPoint_CON_REG.gen.m" provides the general information about the `NNDataPoint_CON_REG` element.
+> 		The `header` section of the generator code in "_NNDataPoint_CON_REG.gen.m" provides the general information about the `NNDataPoint_CON_REG` element.
 > ````matlab
 > %% ¡header!
 > NNDataPoint_CON_REG < NNDataPoint (dp, connectivity regression data point) is a data point for regression with connectivity data.